alan-hamm/DataPulse-dev/INSTALL.md

 ## Installation Instructions

+### PostgreSQL Installation

+1. **Install PostgreSQL**: Download and install PostgreSQL from the official site: [PostgreSQL Downloads](https://www.postgresql.org/download/).

+2. **Setup a Dedicated Database**:

+   -  After installation, create a database specifically for SpectraSync.
+   -  Make note of the database name, username, and password—these credentials will be required for configuration.

+3. **Configure Database Access**:

+   -  Ensure PostgreSQL is running and accessible.
+You may want to adjust settings to allow remote connections if SpectraSync will be deployed in a distributed environment.
+   -  Ensure that your PostgreSQL user has adequate privileges for creating tables, writing data, and managing resources as SpectraSync builds its multi-dimensional topic models.

+4. **Verify Connection**:

+   -  Test the connection to ensure PostgreSQL is configured correctly.
+This can be done within the SpectraSync setup process or by running a quick script to confirm connectivity.

 ### Create a Conda Environment (Recommended)

 Using `conda` is highly recommended due to its robust environment management and ability to resolve dependencies easily, including GPU libraries like PyTorch and CuPy.